 Next time you open a PDF file in your browser, the file will be automatically downloaded and you will see the Bluebeam file icon next to your PDF.
 If Revu isn’t open on your computer, opening the file will launch Revu.
 Otherwise, the file will simply open in Revu.

-Enabling the Revu preview pane
+Enable the Revu preview pane

 After setting Revu as your default PDF viewer, you can also enable the Revu preview pane.
+To do this:

 - Open the Windows File Explorer and select the View tab.